paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="600" src="images/MediaInfoComparison.jpg">
 </p>

-You can look at multiple files at one time using the app, but be warned- if you highlight and then select open with MediaInfo on a PC, each metadata report will open a separate window.
-On a Mac, you get one open window, but you can select which file to view from a dropdown menu in the file address bar at the top of the window.
+You can open multiple files at one time using the app, but be warned- if you are using MediaInfo on a PC, each metadata report will open a separate window unless you first switch your view mode to *sheet* (see next).
+On a Mac, only one window opens, but you can select which file to view from a dropdown menu in the file address bar at the top.
 The next section explains another option to view multiple file reports without having to look at one report at a time.
 <br>
 <br>